 And then just as children do not need a shot of vodka to express whatever is within them nor do we.
 The opposite of boredom is connection.
 The opposite of boredom is listening to the voice of your heart and your soul.

 However it’s not easy.
-Its not.
+Its really not.
 You will have to let people down.
 You may piss them off.
 You will probably need to find new tribe.
+You will have to be a rebel.
 You will have to NOT give in to emotional blackmail or the taunts of people so disconnected with their own selves they can’t tolerate it in other people.
 Actually sobriety is a Warriors path.
 And whether or not you have the bravery to go through life and all its pain without anaesthetic depends on you.